domiwk/didots/README.md

 ## **Introduction**
 This repository contains the code for the paper  **"DiDOTS: Knowledge Distillation from Large-Language-Models for Dementia Obfuscation in Transcribed Speech"** accepted at PETS 25'.

-In this paper, we investigate LLMs for the task of dementia obfuscation in text and prosode a light weight obfuscator through knowledge distillation.
+In this paper, we investigate LLMs for the task of dementia obfuscation in text and propose a light weight obfuscator through knowledge distillation.

 **Authors:** Dominika Woszczyk and Soteris Demetriou